-While I’ve been a professional photographer since May 2016, I’m just diving into the world of wedding photography.
-I have shot with Carol from D’Corzo Photography and Laura from Laura’s Focus Photography.
+I mostly second shoot with Laura from Laura’s Focus Photography, but I have also worked with D’Corzo Photography, C. Tundo Photography, and Amanda Wose Photography.
 I am so thankful for them since they gave me the opportunities to learn schedule and see different weddings and photographer styles.
-While the couples in these galleries are their clients, the images in my portfolio are all my work with my gear when I was working at weddings with these other photographers, and they are all my edits.
+While the couples in some of my galleries are their clients, the images in my portfolio are all my work with my gear when I was working at weddings with these other photographers, and they are all my edits.
 If you want to trust me with your big day, I can promise you I’m a perfectionist, and I’ll stay out of your timeline except to give advice on lighting for your portraits.

 Collections for eight hours start at $2,500.
 All collections include consultation prior to engagement session, engagement session, online gallery of edited images, print release of entire gallery, and two photographers for your big day.